Stefannieuwenburg/bootstrap-freelance-page/README.md

-this is a draft contact page made whit bootstrap
+this is a contact page made whit bootstrap